 The Fishtrax 1C rivals the Striker 4 in metrics, function, and size.
 It sports an 83/200 kHz transducer, auto zoom and bottom tracking for improved readings on both deep and shallow water and a 100-level sensitivity.

-The beauty of this unit is its simplicity.
+The beauty of this unit is its simplicity and portability.
 It sports three modes which provide clear, concise and quick readings.
 The ice mode is specifically a winner as it makes the unit perfect for all seasons.

 This fish finder is also listed as one of the best portable fish finders in the market.
 Click for more details.

 Clearly, the best kayak fish finders can vary greatly in function and features.
 But despite the disparity, these five have one thing in common – they are highly rated and are of high quality.
 Instead, your time on the waters will be filled with larger catch and excitement.
 Say bye of old fishing methods, embrace the listed fish finders and enjoy your kayak fishing adventure with a modern flare.